kindanotright/CSCE156-Lab01/readme.md

 project's code.

 1. Expand the `src` directory.
-Under this we have a *package* named `unl.cse`.
+Under this we have a *package* named `unl.soc`.
 Java classes are organized in a hierarchy of packages.
 Packages correspond to actual directories in your file system.

 2. Expand the package and you'll find several *classes*.
 All Java code